Buying Rural Land? 5 Reasons You Need a Buyer’s Agent

 Me as Your Rural Land Buyer’s Agent

-I like to think of myself as the Spock to your Kirk—you, the client, are in charge, but I’m the knowledgeable, rational advisor that keeps you on the right path.
+I like to think of myself as the Spock to your Kirk—you, the client, are in charge, but I’m the knowledgeable, rational advisor who keeps you on the right path.
 I’m selective about who I work with; life is too short to work with people with whom you don’t share common values and goals.
 The essentials I seek in my clients are:

 Patience